pekempy/BootlegOrganiser/README.md

 ## Features

-- File Organisation: Bootleg Organiser scans your specified directories and organises your files based on customizable rules.
+- File Organisation: Bootleg Organiser scans your specified directories and organises your files based on customisable rules.
+- Auto-Collecting: Will automatically collect a recording on Encora if an ID is found in your folder.
 - Encora Update: Bootleg Organiser automatically updates your Encora formats with the latest files from your local storage.
 - Data Synchronization: Bootleg Organiser ensures that your local data is always synchronized with Encora, keeping everything up to date.
 - Subtitle Downloads: Optional, Bootleg Organiser will _remove any local subtitles_ and replace them with ones from Encora.